Living in Costa Rica?

 - Driving is the main mode of transportation as railway services are neither adequate nor reliable.

 Comfortable Living Thanks to Low Costs

 Costa Rica is popular amongst foreigners for a multitude of reasons, and the very affordable cost of living is definitely one of them.
 Wages might seem quite modest compared to many Western countries, but prices are far below what you might be used to.

-But do not think living in Costa Rica is cheap: High end consumer goods and vehicles can be very pricy, even more so than in your home country.
-If you are a technology buff or audiophile, make sure to bring everything you need when you start your new life in Costa Rica.
+But do not think Costa Rica is always cheap.
+High-end consumer goods and vehicles can be very pricy, even more so than in your home country.
+If you are a technology buff or audiophile, make sure to bring everything you need for your new life in Costa Rica.
 After all, you do not want your first paychecks to be mostly spent on computers and speakers.

 Living in Costa Rica, you will enjoy the things millions of people travel for.
-Apart from year-round pleasant weather and breathtaking scenery, one major asset of living in Costa Rica is access to the country’s healthcare system, which is almost on par with many more developed countries.
+Apart from year-round pleasant weather and breathtaking scenery, one major asset of living here is access to the country’s healthcare system, which is almost on par with many more developed countries.
 Costa Rica actively promotes medical tourism and annually attracts considerable numbers of people looking for affordable, high-quality procedures.

 Additionally, many companies offer healthcare plans for their expats.
-Working and living in Costa Rica is connected to considerable bureaucracy beforehand, so companies have a special interest in having their expats taken well care of.
+Living in Costa Rica is connected to considerable bureaucracy beforehand, so companies have a special interest in having their expats well taken care of.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.